First Season of BRAVO Reality TV Show "Work of Art" - 2010

 In 2009 I went to the auditions for "Work of Art", held at White Columns, in NYC, with the aim of being chosen as the one older contestant, which all the reality shows seemed to have.
 The sprawling line of eager artists was gradually weened as we passed through hoops, portfolios in hand.
 Finally I found myself in a small group waiting to stand on the "X" in front of a line of judges.
 Having apparently nailed that screen test I was handed instructions to create a short Bio-Video to send them within 36 hrs.
 I recruited my daughter to help me, which was great fun, and "My Five Minute Life" video can be viewed in my Video section or on You Tube here.
-Several hoops later I was finally invited to be a contestant, providing me with a unique experience and endless stories, a slice of which can be read in my "Exit Essay" below.
+Several hoops later I was finally invited to be a contestant, providing me with a unique experience and endless stories, a slice of which can be read in my "Exit Essay" below, as well as a pic of the T-shirts I made to commemorate.
 I didn't win, but I was on the show for the following challenges:

 *CONTESTANTS PARTNERED TO DO PORTRAITS OF ONE ANOTHER